leiwh/PyFRS/README.md

 ## PyFS
-This python code is dedicated to compute the multiband synchrotron emissions from the Forward-Reverse Shocks of a GRB or TDE jet.
+This python code is dedicated to compute the multi-band synchrotron emissions from the Forward-Reverse Shocks of a GRB or TDE jet.

 ## Features